 The future of social work and public health depends on leading evidence-based research; moving that research into practice; and preparing students to excel in their work.
-Brown School faculty excel in these pursuits, and the work they are doing is a vital for creating change.
+Brown School faculty excel in these pursuits, and the work they are doing is vital for creating change.

-The Center for Diabetes Translation Research (WU-CDTR) aims to eliminate disparities by fostering research collaborations, catalyzing new ideas, and assisting investigators in conducting T3 (translating clinical findings into everyday practice in real world settings) and T4 research (testing and implementing solutions at a community or population level) among populations at risk for diabetes and obesity.
+The Center for Diabetes Translation Research (WU-CDTR) aims to eliminate disparities by fostering research collaborations, catalyzing new ideas, and assisting investigators in conducting T3 (translating clinical findings into everyday practice in real-world settings) and T4 research (testing and implementing solutions at a community or population level) among populations at risk for diabetes and obesity.

 The center supports studies on the root causes of diabetes and disparities and on the prevention of obesity.
 The WU-CDTR is a collaboration between the Brown School and the Washington University School of Medicine and includes partnerships with the African American Collaborative Obesity Research Network, the National Congress of American Indians, and the University of Missouri.

 Professor, Division of Infectious Diseases, School of Medicine